coreos/docs/running-coreos/platforms/vmware/index.md

 ```

 ### To deploy on an ESXi/vSphere host, convert the VM to OVF
-* follow steps above to download and extract the coreos_production_vmware_insecure.zip
+* follow the steps above to download and extract the coreos_production_vmware_insecure.zip
 * download and run the [OVF Tool 3.5.0 installer](https://developercenter.vmware.com/tool/ovf) Requires VMware account login but the download is free.
 Available for Linux, OSX & Windows for both 32 & 64 bit architectures.
 * convert VM to OVF from the extract dir
 ```